wjq-learning/MSTI/README.md

 #  NOTE
 Due to certain bugs in the evaluation metric (AP) used in the original experiment, the results for visual sarcasm target identification in the paper tend to be overly idealized.
-Therefore, we kindly request that researchers refrain from referencing the experimental results related to visual irony target identification in the paper.
+Therefore, we kindly request that researchers refrain from referencing the experimental results related to visual sarcasm target identification in the paper.
 More explanation is coming soon!

 #